 Mario Klingemann is a German artist who explores the inner workings of systems, particularly involving artificial intelligence and data.

-In this new interactive installation for the Art-AI festival, Klingemann has created an open feedback loop between the viewer and a portrait- generating adversarial network (GAN) – a type of AI system where two neural networks are pitted against each other.
+In this interactive installation for the Art-AI festival, Klingemann created an open feedback loop between the viewer and a portrait- generating adversarial network (GAN) – a type of AI system where two neural networks are pitted against each other.

 Through a camera, the system behind the installation observes its own output – as it is being projected onto the wall of the gallery – and tries to identify facial features in real time.

 These features are then reinterpreted by a GAN that has been trained on portraiture from western art, which then becomes part of a new output – projected on the opposite wall of the space.